General Anil Chauhan, PVSM, UYSM, AVSM, SM, VSM, ADC

 KS Nair

-KS Nair has been writing on the Indian armed forces and military affairs in developing countries for over 20 years, publishing around 100 articles, including in American, British, and Japanese outlets.
-In 2024, he received the Chief of the Air Staff’s Commendation from the Indian Air Force.
+K S Nair is the pen-name of K Sree Kumar, who has been writing on the Indian armed forces, and on military issues in developing countries, for over 20 years.
+He has published around 100 related articles, including some in American, British and Japanese publications.

-KS Nair has been writing on the Indian armed forces and military affairs in developing countries for over 20 years, publishing around 100 articles, including in American, British, and Japanese outlets.
-In 2024, he received the Chief of the Air Staff’s Commendation from the Indian Air Force.
+K S Nair is the pen-name of K Sree Kumar, who has been writing on the Indian armed forces, and on military issues in developing countries, for over 20 years.
+He has published around 100 related articles, including some in American, British and Japanese publications.
+In 2024 he was honoured by the Indian Air Force with a Chief of the Air Staff’s Commendation.

 Lt Gen (Dr) TS Shergill, PVSM, PhD (Retd)